 Hot Air Balloon Tours

 Vilnius comes alive at Christmas, with twinkling lights covering the city and Christmas markets around every corner.
-Cathedral Square becomes a scene out of a Christmas movie, with an extravagant tree adorned with sparkling decorations and markets illuminating the square.
+Cathedral Square becomes a scene out of a Christmas movie, with an extravagant tree covered in sparkling decorations and markets illuminating the square.

 This time of year is incredible for getting photos, with so many coloured lights covering the trees, buildings and streets.